-PULL-TO-PRIME: Pull the recoil cord slowly until resistance is felt and then pull rapidly.
-Pull with 100% "CHOKE" 2-3 times until you feel a few combustion pulses that indicates that the engine momentarily started.
+PULL-TO-PRIME: Pull the starter cord 3-5 times until you feel some combustion pulses.

-7. Move the choke lever to the "RUN" position.
+7. Push the choke knob in to the "RUN" position.

 8. Pull the recoil cord slowly until resistance is felt and then pull rapidly.